itrocks-ts/decorator/README.md

 Defines a decorator for class properties, assigning a fixed value to the property’s metadata.

 **Parameters:**
-- `name: Symbol` - The unique symbol key for the decorator data storage.
+- `name: Symbol` - Unique key used for storing the decorator data.
-- `value: any` - The decorator value to associate with the property.
+- `value: any` - The value to associate with the property.

+**Returns:**\
-**Returns:** A decorator caller function to be applied on a property.
+A decorator function to be applied to a property.

 ### decorateCallback

 ```ts
 function decorateCallback<T extends object>(name: Symbol, callback: DecoratorCallback<T>): DecorateCaller<T>
 ```
-Similar to `decorate`, but the value is computed at decoration time by a callback function.
+Similar to `decorate`, but computes the value dynamically at decoration time using a callback.

 **Parameters:**
-- `name: Symbol` - The unique symbol key for the decorator data storage.
+- `name: Symbol` - Unique key used for storing the decorator data.
-- `callback: (target: T, property: KeyOf<T>) => any` - A function that returns a value to store.
+- `callback: (target: T, property: KeyOf<T>) => any` - A function returning the value to store.

+**Returns:**\
-**Returns:** A decorator caller function to be applied on a property.
+A decorator function to be applied on a property: `(target: T, property: KeyOf<T>) => void`.

 **Example:**
+Automatically computes display names for properties:
 ```ts
 import { decorateCallback } from '@itrocks/decorator/property'
 import { toDisplay }        from '@itrocks/rename'